scikit-learn/enhancement_proposals/slep010/proposal.rst

   ``@property``, or directly in ``fit()``.
 - Some estimators like the dummy estimators do not validate the input (the 'no_validation' tag should be True).
-The ``n_features_in_`` attribute should be set to None, though this is not enforced in the common tests.
+The ``n_features_in_`` attribute should be set to None, though this is not enforced in the common check.
 - Some estimators expect a non-rectangular input: the vectorizers.
 These estimators expect dicts or lists, not a ``n_samples * n_features`` matrix.
   ``n_features_in_`` makes no sense here and these estimators just don't have